23 great wine restaurants in San Francisco 2026

 Address: 1525 Fillmore Street, San Francisco

-The Progress sits in the middle of the Fillmore Jazz District of Western Addition, Immediately adjacent to big (little) sister restaurant, State Bird Provisions.
-Here one may order a la carte dishes to be eaten family style.
-One should definitely plan to come en mass to the Progress, not simply to share a BBQed half duck or harissa-grilled lamb from local farmers, but to crack into accomplished sommelier Jason Alexander’s excellent list.
+The Progress sits in the middle of the Fillmore ‘Jazz’ District of Western Addition, immediately adjacent to its big (but little) sister restaurant, State Bird Provisions.
+Here, one may order à la carte dishes to be eaten family style.
+One should definitely plan to come en masse to The Progress, not simply to share a barbecued half duck or harissa-grilled lamb, both sourced from local farmers, but to crack into accomplished sommelier Adam Robins’ excellent list.